 Since the founding of the Red Cross in 1863, International Geneva has evolved considerably into what is now one of the foremost centres of global governance.
 It thus embodies the significant international humanitarian commitment made by the Swiss Confederation and by Geneva itself.

 Switzerland has been host to international organisations and conferences for more than 150 years.
 This role of host state is firmly rooted in Switzerland's tradition of humanitarianism and policy of making its good offices available.
 International activities take place in Basel, Bern, in the canton of Vaud and above all in Geneva.
-The city of Geneva itself is host to 37 international institutions, organizations, bodies as well as a secretariat established under a treaty, approximately 400 NGOs and the permanent representations of 178 member states of the United Nations (UN), and also those of the two non-member of the UN (observers).
+The city of Geneva itself is host to 37 international institutions, organizations, bodies as well as a secretariat established under a treaty, approximately 750 NGOs and the permanent representations of 179 member states, including Switzerland.

 International Geneva – or the international interests of Switzerland through Geneva – is a valuable instrument and most significant platform for Swiss foreign policy.
 Through its long-standing humanitarian tradition, it symbolises the core values that the vast majority of the Swiss population recognise as their own.